How to broadcast to conflict zones and in case of emergency: The war in Ukraine

 People will go through the trouble of listening to shortwave, even when reception is difficult, if it provides something that they otherwise cannot get.

-According to our experience – if your program has an impact, and is not available on local TV or FM & AM radio – then people will tune into your program to listen to it.
-Someone calls it word-of-mouth propagation, and for this reason and our long-standing experience we are well known among Shortwave listeners worldwide for our high-quality radio relay services, at non-profit cost.
+According to our experience, if your program has an impact and is not available on local TV or FM & AM radio, people will tune into your schedule to listen to it.
+Someone calls it word-of-mouth propagation, and for this reason and our long-standing experience, we are well known among Shortwave listeners worldwide for our high-quality radio relay services at nonprofit cost.

 Global Media Outreach: How can you reach the whole world

-For all the talk of satellite radio and TV, Shortwave radio remains the most cost-effective electronic mass medium that can span enormous distances instantly and penetrate every home in Europe, Africa, the Middle East, Asia, and the Pacific.
+For all the satellite radio and TV talk, Shortwave radio remains the most cost-effective electronic mass medium that can instantly span enormous distances and penetrate every home in Europe, Africa, the Middle East, Asia, and the Pacific.
 Also, Shortwave radio is portable and is a companion wherever one goes.
 It is indeed the world’s most mobile electronic mass medium.
 Modern Shortwave receivers are ultra-compact, inexpensive, and very easy to use.

 On Satellite, we can distribute your radio and TV signal via satellites worldwide.
-In addition, beyond the digital divide, we also complement our services with simultaneous audio (radio) streaming wherever the Internet is available.
+In addition, beyond the digital divide, we complement our services with simultaneous audio (radio) streaming wherever the Internet is available.

 Marketing, SEO and lead generation

-Milano Ventures and NEXUS also help your organisation to create a modern communication strategy, i.e., creating real opportunities to make an impact with innovative services, such as marketing automation, fundraising,lead generation, on-demand marketing, online presence, and social media management.
-NEXUS-IBA and Milano Ventures help secular and Christian organisations to increase fund-raising opportunities and to fund their mission and outreaching Ministries.
+Milano Ventures and NEXUS also help your organisation create a modern communication strategy, i.e., creating real opportunities to impact innovative services, such as marketing automation, fundraising,lead generation, on-demand marketing, online presence, and social media management.
+In addition, NEXUS-IBA and Milano Ventures help secular and Christian organisations increase fundraising opportunities and fund their mission and outreach ministries.

 Continuous innovation and research in new technologies

 With the help of Milano Ventures, the NEXUS association strengthens its position as Innovator and Technology Mediator or facilitator.
-We enable NEXUS-IBA’s members worldwide, as well as end-users, to make full use of innovation and the recent developments of technology in media, including broadcasting, social media and the Internet.
+We enable NEXUS-IBA’s members worldwide and end-users to make full use of innovation and recent technology developments in media, including broadcasting, social media, and the Internet.

 Innovation in the Cloud

-Most of Internet and cloud-related services and applications are delivered to end users, fast and reliably over the WorldDirector platform, including streaming audio and video services on behalf of our stations and members.
+Most Internet and cloud-related services and applications are delivered to end-users fast and reliably over the WorldDirector platform, including streaming audio and video services on behalf of our stations and members.